-REQ2 Timing Must have • EVEREST DSLs and compilation-

-constraints synthesis flow (for supported

-kernels, cf. D2.5).

-REQ3 HPC Should have • EVEREST HyperQueue - if we can

-Ensemble describe this as DAG of specific

-tasks (e.g., simulations, etc.);

-• EVEREST virtualisation of compute

-nodes (includes API for

-HyperOueue) for different

-accelerators support.

-REO4 Optimization Must have • EVEREST HPC and Cloud

-infrastructure;

-• EVEREST FPGA nodes;

-REQ5 Optimization Must have • EVEREST HPC and Cloud

-infrastructure;

-• EVEREST FPGA nodes;

-• EVEREST SDK (integration with ML

-framework and co-optimization of

-selected kernels);

-• EVEREST virtualisation of compute

-nodes (includes API for

-HyperQueue) for different

-accelerators support.

-REQ6 Streaming Could have • EVEREST HPC and Cloud

-dataflow infrastructure;

-• EVEREST FPGA nodes;

-• EVEREST SDK for Traffic use case

-(potential extension to dataflow

-languages as syntax on top of

-streaming frameworks).

-REQ7 Optimization Should have • EVEREST HPC and Cloud

-infrastructure;

-• EVEREST FPGA nodes;

-• EVEREST DSLs and compilation-

-synthesis flow to accelerate

-computation.

-• EVEREST VIRTUALISATION OF COMPUTE

-nodes (Includes API for EVEREST

-HyperQueue) for different

-accelerator support;

-REQ8 Optimization Should have •

-Infrastructure;

-• EVEREST FPGA nodes;

-•

-• EVERESI dataflow abstractions for

-optimizations across workflows

-(depends on REQ6);

-• EVEREST virtualisation of compute

-nodes (includes API for EVEREST

-HyperQueue) for different

-accelerator support.

-REQ9 Programming Should have • EVEREST HPC and Cloud

-convenience/ resources;

-Optimization • EVEREST FPGA nodes;
+REQ2 Timing constraints Must have • EVEREST DSLs and compilation- synthesis flow (for supported kernels, cf. D2.5).
+REQ3 HPC Ensemble Should have • EVEREST HyperQueue - if we can describe this as DAG of specific tasks (e.g., simulations, etc.); EVEREST virtualisation of compute nodes (includes API for HyperQueue) for different accelerators support.
+REQ4 Optimization Must have • EVEREST HPC and Cloud infrastructure; EVEREST FPGA nodes; REQ5 Optimization Must have • EVEREST HPC and Cloud infrastructure; EVEREST FPGA nodes; EVEREST SDK (integration with AL framework and co-optimization of selected kernels); EVEREST virtualisation of compute nodes (includes ARI for HyperQueue) for different accelerators support.
+REQ6 Streaming dataflow Could have EVERESTHPC and Cloud infractructure; EVEREST FPGA nodes; EVEREST SDK for Traffic use case (potential extension to dataflow languages as syntax on top of streaming frameworks).
+REQ7 Optimization Should have S.S. • EVEREST HPC and Cloud infrastructure; EVEREST FPGA nodes; EVEREST DSLs and compilation- synthesis flow to accelerate computation.
+EVEREST virtualisation of compute nodes (includes API for EVEREST HyperQueue) for different accelerator support; REQ8 Optimization Should have 1 • EVEREST HPC and Cloud infrastructure; EVEREST FPGA nodes; EVEREST HyperQueue; EVEREST dataflow abstractions for optimizations across workflows (depends on REQ6); EVEREST virtualisation of compute nodes (includes API for EVEREST HyperQueue) for different accelerator support.
+REQ9 Programming convenience/ Optimization Should have • EVEREST HPC and Cloud resources; EVEREST FPGA nodes;

-• EVEREST compilation-synthesis tool flow for transparent programming of different targets (for selected components, cf. D2.5); EVEREST virtualisation of compute nodes (includes API for EVEREST HyperLoom) for different accelerator support.
+• • EVEREST compilation-synthesis tool flow for transparent programming of different targets (for selected components, cf. D2.5); EVEREST virtualisation of compute nodes (includes API for EVEREST HyperLoom) for different accelerator support.
 REQ16 Programming convenience/ Optimization Should have • EVEREST DSL, C++, Python compilation-synthesis flow EVEREST DOSA and Olympus synthesis towards FPGA

-REQ10: Data anonymity - Locations and seasonal periods of observational data related to the pilot use cases (e.g., wind farms positions and compositions, air quality data, traffic data) must be anonymized for sake of industrial IPRs.
+REQ10: Data anonymity - Locations and seasonal periods of observational data related to the pilot use cases (e.g., wind farms positions and compositions, air quality data, traffic data) must be anonymized for sake of industrial URs.
 This is a common requirement from all the use cases.

-REQ11: Data ingestion - Observational data either for assimilation purposes and for workflows validation scope have to adhere to a minimum set of principles (format, size, time and spatial resolution, quality control and quality assurance) to be further ingested and used into the different workflows (e.g., new radar data must be in GeoTIFF etc).
+REQ11: Data ingestion - Observational data either for assimilation purposes and for workflows validation scope have to adhere to a minimum set of principles (format, size, time and spatial resolution, quality control and quality assurance) to be further ingested and used into the different worknows (e.g., new radar data must be in GeoTIFF etc).
 At the moment, this is a requirement from two out of three EVEREST use cases.

-REQ12: Data transfer among the different model instances/steps -Efficient data transfers among workflows - i.e., different software components and computational nodes.
+REQ12: Data transfer among the different model instances/steps -Efficient data transfers among workflows -rie, different software components and computational nodes.
 As an example, large data volume at cloud permitting grid spacing must be moved for subsequent post-processing using ML algorithms.
 This is a common requirement from all the use cases.

-REQ13: Access to historical data - Data storage needed for historical data at the base of different modelling steps: initial and boundary conditions for the weather modelling instances, to train and calibrate the ML steps, to validate the overall workflow(s).
+REQ13: Access to historical data - Data storage needed for historical data at the base of different modelling steps: initial and boundary conditions for the weather modelling instances to train and calibrate the ML steps, to validate the overall workflow(s).
 This is a common requirement from all the use cases.

-REQ14: Mechanism for uploading and downloading data - Workflow's weather prediction, training sequences output such as and model characterization (GBs) will be of interest for subsequent download, e.q., dissemination purposes, additional post-processing.
+REQ14: Mechanism for uploading and downloading data - Workflow's output such as weather prediction, training sequences and model characterization (GBs) will be of interest for subsequent download, e.g., dissemination purposes, additional post-processing.
 Similarly, some computations will require handy data output, e.g., map topology (MBs).
 This is a common requirement from all the use cases.